vmiis/Projects/README.md

 Download and run on a local computer
 1. <a href=https://github.com/vmiis/projects/archive/master.zip>download and unzip</a>
 2. install nodejs (https://nodejs.org)
+3. open the folder "server"
-3. run install-express.bat
+4. run install-express.bat
-4. run install-directory-tree.bat
+5. run install-directory-tree.bat
-5. run server.js.start.bat to start the server
+6. run server.js.start.bat to start the server
-6. open you web browser, type http://localhost:8000
+7. open you web browser, type http://localhost:8000

 Once you get everything running on your computer, you can add, modify and delete any part of the contents.